-Required Courses
+REQUIRED COURSES Units

-COSM 100 Cosmetology I
+COSM 100 Cosmetology I 12.5

 COSM 101 Cosmetology II

-COSM 102 Cosmetology III
+COSM 102 Cosmetology III 12.5

 COSM 103A Cosmetology IV6

+COSM 103B Cosmetology V6

+OR

+COSM 175 Cosmetology Education Practicum6

+Total Units

+COSM 103A Cosmetology IV

 COSM 103B Cosmetology V

-COSM 175 Cosmetology Education Practicum 6

-Total Units

-COSM 104A Esthetics of Skin Care I COSM 104B Esthetics of Skin Care II COSM 111 Special Hair Processes COSM 112 Basic Hairstyling
+COSM 104A Esthetics of Skin Care I

+COSM 104B Esthetics of Skin Care II

+COSM 111 Special Hair Processes

+COSM 112 Basic Hairstyling

 COSM 113 Advanced Hairstyling

-COSM 114 Brush-Up and/or Supplemental Training
+COSM 114 Brush-Up and / or Supplemental Training

 COSM 115 Cosmetology Instructor Training I

 COSM 116 Cosmetology Instructor Training II

 COSM 117 Special Manicurist

-COSM 118A Imaging Systems I

-COSM 118B Imaging Systems II

-COSM 171 Manicure Practices

-COSM 172 Pedicure Practices

-COSM 173 Artificial Nails

-COSM 174 Nail Systems

-Nail Technician Job-Direct Certificate

-All courses must be completed with a grade of "C" or better.

-Required Courses .
-Units

-COSM 171 Manicure Practices 3

-COSM 172 Pedicure Practices 3

-COSM 173 Artificial Nails 3

-COSM 174 Nail Systems 3

-Total Units 12
+COSM 175 Cosmetology Education Practicum

+OCED 090 Occupational Work Experience

+OCED 091 General Work Experience

-NOTE: First-time students to the Cosmetology Program will be required to attend an orientation meeting and purchase a materials card at registration in addition to the registration fees.
+NOTE: First time students to the Cosmetology Program will be required to attend an orientation meeting and purchase a materials card at registration in addition to the registration fees.
 The cost of the materials card and start-up materials exceeds \$2,000.
-For more information see the Schedule of Classes or call the Cosmetology Department at (707) 864-7000 ext.
+For more information see the schedule of classes or call the Cosmetology Department at (707) 864-7000 ext.
 4389.

-COSM 100 12.5 Units Cosmetology I
+COSM 100 Cosmetology I

 Course Advisory: SCC minimum English standard.
 The first course in a three semester series to provide the training towards the state mandated 1600 hours of intensive training and study designed to prepare the student for the California State Board of Cosmetology examination for licensure.
 Introduces theories, concepts, principles and practice in the beauty culture.
 The student will focus on the fundamental techniques and application skills for cosmetology processes.
 Critical thinking skills are developed in the application of the concepts of client consultation, communication, hair care, nail care, skin care and cosmetology processes.
-NOTE: Students are required to attend the cosmetology orientation meeting and pruchase a materials card at registration in addition to the registrations fees.
+NOTE: Students are required to attend the cosmetology orientation meeting and purchase a materials card at registration in addition to the registrations fees.
 Students are required to purchase an equipment kit and materials card from the SCC College Bookstore.
-The cost of the materials card and startup materials varies.
-For current costs, please refer to the schedule of classes for each semester.
+The cost of the materials card and start-up materials varies.
 To qualify for the State examination for license, students must have completed the following: designated license hours and requirements; 10th grade or equivalent; be at least 18 years of age.
 Not open to students who have received credit for COSME 150 or 151.
-Five hours lecture, twenty-two and one-half hours lab.
+Five hours lecture, twentytwo and one-half hours lab.